erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to solve real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ## Prerequisites